 - Select the New button located on the right-hand side.

-- Please note: You can also access the creation of new Process Actions by using the carrot button next to the hyperlinked Process Action heading.
+- Please note: You can also access the creation of new Process Actions by using the caret button next to the hyperlinked Process Action heading.
 This article guides users through the list view process since it offers a better view of all the process actions built.

 - Enter the name of the action in the Name field.